AeroMAPS/AeroMAPS/docs/books/documentation_gui.md

 (default option), others allow integrating future more efficient architecture.
 A trend option includes a deployment similar to the previous one in terms of efficiency gains, Entry-Into-Service (EIS) year and fleet renewal rate, which corresponds to an annual efficiency gains of around 1%.
 A more optimistic solution considers the same assumptions with an accelerated fleet turnover.
-Lastly, an ambitious option takes into account the introduction of very efficient aircraft.
+Finally, an ambitious option takes into account the introduction of very efficient aircraft.

 Another slider represents the improvements in terms of operations through flight trajectories, air traffic management, formation flights or ground operations evolution.
-The user can choose efficiency gains more or less ambitious, from 0% to 12%.
+The user can choose efficiency gains more or less ambitious, from 0% to 12% by 2050.
+For each option, the settings corresponding to the deployment of these solutions are similar, i.e. a duration of deployment of 20 years (for reaching 98% of the total gains) from 2025.

 The user can also set the evolution of the mean aircraft load factor in 2050.
-The default setting corresponds to a trend estimation of 89% by 2050.
-The more pessimistic option correspond to 2019 value, whereas the more optimistic one is probably be hard to reach for all the fleet, corresponding to a value of 95% that has been nevertheless already reached by some airlines.
+The default setting corresponds to a trend estimation of 89% by 2050, but other settings are available: 82.4%, 85%, 92%, 95%.
+The more pessimistic option corresponds to 2019 value, whereas the more optimistic one is probably be hard to reach for all the fleet even if some airlines have  already reached this value in 2019.

-Finally, ...
+Lastly, ...

 #### Aircraft energy